 – Check to make sure the company you are working for is authorized to do business in North Carolina.
 You can check to see if a company’s business license is current on the North Carolina Secretary of State website.

-If you have experienced wage theft after accepting work related to a natural disaster, you should contact an attorney.
+– If you have experienced wage theft after accepting work related to a natural disaster, you should contact an attorney.
 Even if you are undocumented you might be protected by the North Carolina Wage and Hour Act and the federal Fair Labor Standards Act.
 Additionally, the North Carolina Department of Labor’s Wage and Hour Division might be able to help.
-For additional information about employment issues, see section 6 of this manual.

 15.4 – Useful Websites and Contact Information